Gym Class Heroes: 2006–2007: As Cruel as School Children

 In May 2006, WXSS, a radio station in Milwaukee, began playing "Cupid's Chokehold" shortly before the release of the band's second full-length album, As Cruel as School Children.
 The group's manager, Scott Nagelberg stated "As more stations added it, it became undeniable: This was the chance for this band to make it happen."
 Although the band intended to promote a different song, "The Queen and I" as the album's lead single, the label shifted its focus to "Cupid's Chokehold".
 The group became frustrated with its association with the song after its scheduled performance of "The Queen and I" on Jimmy Kimmel Live! was changed to "Cupid's Chokehold" last minute.
 However, McGinley later stated, "Eventually, we saw the rationale.
 It's a little awkward, but it's still Gym Class Heroes.
 At the end of the day, it's a good song we all believe in, so we're happy it's getting a lot of attention."
-It became the band's most successful single, peaking at number four on the Billboard Hot 100.
+It became the band's most successful single, peaking at No. 4 on the Billboard Hot 100.
 On July 25, 2006, Gym Class Heroes released As Cruel as School Children.
 The record contained guest appearances by Patrick Stump of Fall Out Boy and William Beckett from The Academy Is....
 The album marked a departure in the band's sound, with the band utilizing drum machines and synthesizers as opposed to the band's typical live instrumentation.

 The band also gained popularity when McCoy was featured in the Cobra Starship song "Snakes on a Plane (Bring It)", which was featured on the soundtrack to the film.
+Their next single "Clothes Off!!" peaked at No. 46 on the Billboard Hot 100 in 2007.
+In Europe, it reached the top ten of the charts in Finland, the Republic of Ireland, and the United Kingdom.
+Gym Class Heroes won the fan-voted Best New Artist award at the 2007 MTV Video Music Awards.